MatheusKS95/ProjectLeiden/README.md

 - **Windows**: Works similarly to the Linux version when built with MinGW-W64.
 Does **not** build with MSVC due to some platform-specific code.
 Fixing this is currently low priority.
 - **MacOS**: No access to Apple hardware.
 No SPIR-V support.
 Making it work is [troublesome](https://github.com/libsdl-org/SDL/blob/main/docs/README-macos.md).
 No plans for support.
 - **iOS**: Same issues as MacOS.
 No plans to support.
-- **Android**: Too much work to get it running.
-The graphics module might [not work at all](https://github.com/libsdl-org/SDL/issues/12652).
-Support is unlikely.
+- **Android**: As of today, it [doesn't work at all, due to poor Vulkan support on most Android devices](https://github.com/libsdl-org/SDL/issues/12652).
+Support is currently unfeasible.

 ## 📦 About the submodules
 - **audio**: Manages spatial sound and music using `miniaudio.h`.
 Still very basic with only a few test functions.
 May be re-implemented.